SSL/TLS

 rule "deny unencrypted" || {

-// It is possible to customize the policy to whitelist some ip or anything.
+// It is possible to customize the policy to whitelist some ip for example.

 if ctx::is_secured() {